ayselafsar/dicomviewer/README.md

 ### Features

 * **Viewer:** A DICOM viewer which displays images grouped by study and series in selected folders and allows to manipulate images with imaging tools.
-* **DICOM Dump:** A list of DICOM attributes displayed on the sidebar with image thumbnail. **Note:** The Nextcloud files app plugin "Comments" must by activated to use this!
+* **DICOM Dump:** A list of DICOM attributes displayed on the sidebar with image thumbnail. **Note:** The Nextcloud files app plugin "Comments" must be activated to use this!
 * **Translation:** DICOM Viewer now has the ability to use localized languages.
 Translators are encouraged to commit.